canjs/canjs/guides/getting-started-tutorial/event-handling.md

 Notice that the `error` property uses `this.attr("order").attr("phone")` in its getter.
-Because of CanJS’s [observables](Observables.html), CanJS is aware of us setting that value in our `setPhoneValue` helper, and thus only runs the getter again (what we like to call “recomputing the value”) when the value has changed.
+Because of CanJS’s [observables](Observables.html), CanJS is aware of us setting that value in our `setPhoneValue` helper, and thus only runs the getter again (called “recomputing the value”) when the value has changed.
 When the `setPhoneValue` helper sets the value, CanJS recomputes the `error` property’s value, which will return an error if you type “911” or anything that doesn’t look like a phone number.